Hamdi-korreshi/zweihander/src/components/Projects/btc-village.md

 ---

 ## Overview
 This was my capstone project that I worked with 4 other people for B The Cause (the current startup I am working for as a Project Manager).
 The tech stack was half decided by the CEO and the other half was decided by me.
+GitHub has been private but I will post the link for the MVP once they go public.

 ## Architecture
 - Frontend: Vue + Pinia + Tailwind